stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 **We open the doors at 10am for our 10.30am Sunday morning meeting**

-We are still using Zoom to enable people shielding at home to be part of the meeting.
+We are still using Zoom to enable people at home to be part of the meeting.
 Please email us: admin@stmarksnewferry.org.uk or follow our Facebook page to hear more.

 <div align="centre">